What the EU AI Act's August 2026 Deadline Actually Changes

 Deliverable

-Regulatory monitoring, framework updates, board briefings, and strategic advisory support as MENA AI regulation evolves.
+Regulatory monitoring, framework updates, board briefings, and advisory support as the EU AI Act and national implementation guidance evolve.

-If you are looking for a defined starting point, see the three-phase engagement model above.
+If you are looking for a defined starting point, see the engagement model above.

 Get in touch